As COVID-19 hits swing states, Biden and Trump show sharp contrast

 Opinion polls show Biden leading Trump nationally, but the race is much closer in the battleground states that will decide the election.

-In Lumberton, North Carolina, he told supporters he was offering a fast recovery from the economic damage wrought by virus lockdowns, which have devastated small businesses and put millions out of work.
+In Lumberton, North Carolina, Trump told supporters he was offering a fast recovery from the economic damage wrought by virus lockdowns, which have devastated small businesses and put millions out of work.

 “It’s a choice between a Trump super boom and a Biden lockdown,” the Republican president said.
 “We are rounding the turn,” he said, repeating a claim he has been making for months that America is close to getting the better of the virus.